zaboople/essay/Software/OOP.md

 Suppose we've written a big program in vanilla with 10,000 functions, and notice a problem: It's kind of hard to reason about any given function, because it's hard to reason about its context: What calls this function?
 I can find out using global search (e.g. recursive `grep`) but that gets old after a while.
 We might recognize that while all functions are implicitly "global", a lot of them don't *need* to be, so how about we introduce a keyword, "private":

     afile.v:
+        int function bar(int y){...}
         private int function foo(string s){....}

-This tells the compiler that `foo()` can only be accessed by other functions in the same file (afile.v).
+This tells the compiler that while `bar()` can be accessed globally, `foo()` can only be accessed by other functions in the same file (afile.v), such as `bar()`.
 This makes life easier by whittling the scope of `foo()` down from "the world" to "just here", to give us an elementary level of scope control.
 This makes our program a little bit more straightforward, with a minimum of additional complexity.

 We could enhance this concept of just *file* privacy and add *directory* privacy, with something like a `dir` keyword, so that a function can only be called from files in the same directory, to specify wider but still limited scope.
 It's quite useful, but for simplicity I'll leave directory-private out of my examples[<sup>1</sup>](#Footnotes).